hushi55/tcpdive/README.md

       -l <msec>     # lifetime of connection should greater than <msec>
       -i <msec>     # trans time of response should greater than <msec>
-      -s <num>      # take one sample from <num> connections -p <ports>    # server ports cared, use comma to seperate
+      -s <num>      # take one sample from <num> connections -p <ports>    # server ports cared, use comma to separate

       -f <laddr>:<lport>-<raddr>:<rport> [-f <...>] # should be last
          eg. -f *.*.*.*:80-10.210.136.*:*